Import CSV into MySQL Database in PHP

 • Then open uploaded file with file function fopen() with read permission.

-• Then read CSV file until it hits the end of file and use fgetcsv() to fetch the row in current iteration. $data array variable will be prepared with values to insert data into our employees table.
+• Then read CSV file until it hits the end of file and use fgetcsv() to fetch the row in current iteration.
+We prepare $data array variable with values to insert data into our employees table.

 After the data has been imported we run another query to get records from database table and show them in a table.